-The Remote End ID AVP in R-DEPI has a value field which consists of a 2 octet long reserved field and one or more of 4 octet long array entries.
-With N array entries, the total length of the Remote End AVP can be expressed as 8+N\4.
+The Remote End ID AVP in R-DEPI has a value field that consists of a 2 octet long reserved field and one or more of 4 octet long array entries.
+With N array entries, the total length of the Remote End ID AVP can be expressed as 8+N4.

 Each array entry is a combination of two fields.
-These fields are RPD Channel Selector and a Channel ID from the PSP segment header (or MPTS\TAG from the DEPI-MCM header).
+These fields are RPD Channel Selector and a Channel ID from the PSP segment header (or MPTS_TAG from the DEPI-MCM header).

 The RPD Channel Selector is a three-octet field.
 The RPD Channel Selector uniquely identifies a channel or another managed resource in the RPD.
 The inclusion of the Channel Selector is necessary to bind an L2TPv3 session to a channel, or to a subchannel, or to another managed resource in the RPD.
-The other types of managed resources in the RPD which can be identified by the channel selector include an SCTE 55-2 Module and Spectrum Analysis Circuits (SACs).
+The other types of managed resources in the RPD that can be identified by the channel selector include an SCTE 55-2 Module and spectrum analysis circuits (SACs).